 It allows you to obtain a consistent sound, plus the transport and set up on stage are easier.
 And when you start playing a double bass pedal, you will want to get faster and better.
 Let’s find out how!

-Why Set Up a Double Bass Pedal?
+The Basics of Setting Up a Double Bass Pedal

 To attain a higher double-bass speed, you have to set up your pedals and bass drums successfully.
 Remember, keeping all of the parts well-balanced is the main focus and the ultimate goal.